danieljburns143/Twitter-Scraper/README.md

 # Twitter-Scraper
+### Daniel Burns
-A program to scrape Twitter using the library Tweepy
+A program to scrape Twitter using the Tweepy library